guillainbisimwa/Find-house-api/README.md

 $ heroku run rails db:migrate
 ```

-4

-here is a fool-proof way to set the secret key base with heroku:

-heroku config:set SECRET_KEY_BASE=$(rake secret)
-you can see it with heroku config:get SECRET_KEY_BASE

-and check that rails picks it up with Rails.application.secret_key_base (in heroku run rails console for instance)

 ## Contributing

 This project was created for educational purposes as part of the Microverse web development curriculum; contributing is not accepted.